- Home

 - Include an active element to all lessons that ensures participation for all learners.

-- Teach Phonics in small groups which are streamed from the end of Reception.
+- Teach Phonics in small groups which are streamed from Reception - Year 2

 - Regularly assess children’s phonics knowledge to inform our planning and teaching.

 - Use decodable books that are linked to their phonics knowledge so that children can directly apply their new knowledge and phonic skills at an appropriate level.
-(We use books from a range of schemes such as Oxford Songbirds, Ruth Miskin, Ditty books).
+(RWInc Ditty Books and RWInc Book Bag Books)

 - Invite all parents to attend phonics, reading and writing workshops to support their children with the development of their child’s phonics skills.